awslabs/sagemaker-debugger/docs/xgboost/api.md

 collections contain the regex pattern that match with tensors of type evaluation metrics, feature importances, and SHAP values.
-The regex pattern for the 'default' collection is set when user specifies *include\_regex* with TornasoleHook or sets the *save_all=True*.
-These collections use the SaveConfig parameter provided with the TornasoleHook initialization.
-The TornasoleHook will store the related tensors, if user does not specify any special collection with *include\_collections* parameter.
+The regex pattern for the 'default' collection is set when user specifies *include\_regex* with SessionHook or sets the *save_all=True*.
+These collections use the SaveConfig parameter provided with the SessionHook initialization.
+The SessionHook will store the related tensors, if user does not specify any special collection with *include\_collections* parameter.
 If user specifies a collection with *include\_collections* the above default collections will not be in effect.